Nathan Hughes

 Principal Oboe, Grace B. Dayton Chair

-Before becoming the Minnesota Orchestra’s principal oboe during the 2022-23 season, Nathan Hughes was the principal oboe of the Metropolitan Opera.
-He previously served as principal oboe of the Seattle Symphony and has recorded, toured and made guest appearances as principal oboe with the Chicago Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, Philadelphia Orchestra and San Francisco Symphony.
-He is a member of the faculty at the Juilliard School.
+Nathan Hughes is the new principal oboe of the Minnesota Orchestra and a member of the faculty at the Juilliard School.
+He is a native of St. Paul, Minnesota, and previously served as principal oboe of the Metropolitan Opera as well as the Seattle Symphony and has recorded, toured, and made guest appearances as principal oboe with the Chicago Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, Philadelphia Orchestra and San Francisco Symphony.

 An avid chamber musician, Hughes has performed with the Philadelphia, La Jolla, Seattle and Brooklyn Chamber Music Societies, as well as at ChamberFest Cleveland and Chamber Music Pittsburgh.
 In addition, he has made appearances at the festivals of Aspen, Bridgehampton, Lucerne, Marlboro, Pacific, Salzburg, Santa Fe, Sarasota, Spoleto and Tanglewood.
 He has received critical acclaim for his performances as soloist with the MET Chamber Ensemble at Carnegie Hall, Mainly Mozart Festival Orchestra, Orchestra of St. Luke’s, Seattle Symphony, La Jolla SummerFest Chamber Orchestra and Verbier Festival Orchestra.

-Hughes is a dedicated teacher, and his students have earned significant positions in numerous major symphony orchestras throughout the country.
-He has lectured and presented masterclasses at institutions around the world including at the New World Symphony, Cleveland Institute, Eastman School of Music, Oberlin Conservatory and Indiana University, as well as at the Munich Hochschule in Germany, National University in Korea, Royal Conservatory in Canada and Pacific Music Festival in Japan.
-He regularly works with young musicians in the summer at the Marlboro Festival in Vermont and at the Verbier Festival in Switzerland.
+Hughes is a dedicated teacher whose students have earned significant positions in numerous major symphony orchestras.
+He holds degrees from the Cleveland Institute of Music and the Juilliard School and has presented masterclasses at institutions around the world including at the Curtis and Cleveland Institutes, New World Symphony, Eastman, Oberlin, Indiana University, as well as at the Munich Hochschule in Germany, National University in Korea, Stockholm Royal College of Music in Sweden, Toronto Royal Conservatory in Canada and Pacific Music Festival in Japan.
+He regularly works with young musicians in the summer at the Marlboro Festival in Vermont and the Verbier Festival in Switzerland.